Fast Wide-field Light Sheet Electro-optic FLIM: Results

+The dominant signal in our multi-FP plant root images is from plasma membrane localized green fluorescent protein (GFP) due to the large labeled volume in the root, our chosen excitation/emission bands, and limited laser power in the blue spectrum \cite{Kato2008}.
 Several interesting features were revealed in fluorescence lifetime.
-We observed, Fig. \ref{fig:tagged}a, a longer lifetime associated with the vascular bundle of the root.
-We noted across many samples an intensity-dependent effect on fluorescence lifetime where the side of the root illuminated more intensely by the light sheet (before it scatters in the root tissue) displayed a shorter lifetime.
-This effect may be more obvious in high-throughput lifetime imaging with EO-FLIM due to the ability to use higher excitation powers without saturating the detector.
-In Fig. \ref{fig:tagged}d lifetime provides differentiation between endogenous autofluorescence and genetically-encoded cyan fluorescent protein targeted to endoplasmic reticulum, which showed longer lifetime aggregates within the root tissue.
+For example, we observed a longer lifetime associated with the vascular bundle of the root (Fig. \ref{fig:tagged}a).
+In Fig. \ref{fig:tagged}d, lifetime provides differentiation between endogenous autofluorescence in wild-type roots and genetically-encoded cyan fluorescent protein targeted to endoplasmic reticulum in transgenic roots, which showed large, longer lifetime masses within the root tissue.
 This is consistent with the longer expected lifetime of cyan fluorescent protein compared to lignin autofluorescence \cite{Grailhe2006, Borst2010, Dondaldson2013}.

+Finally, we noted across many samples an intensity-dependent effect on fluorescence lifetime where the side of the root illuminated more intensely by the light sheet (before it scatters in the root tissue) displayed a shorter lifetime, perhaps due to increased photobleaching.
+This effect may be more obvious in high-throughput lifetime imaging with LS-EO-FLIM due to the ability to use higher excitation powers without saturating the detector.
+For our illumination conditions we did not observe structural damage during image acquisition.

-We also perform light sheet FLIM directly using endogenous autofluorescence when exciting the sample with blue light (450-490 nm excitation band).
-Green channel emission dominantly shows the cell walls with strong structural agreement to GFP-labelled roots, such as in Fig. \ref{fig:tagged}a.
-This signal likely results in part from lignin in the cell walls \cite{escamez_fluorescence_2021, donaldson_autofluorescence_2020}.
+We also performed LS-EO-FLIM directly using endogenous autofluorescence of wild-type roots when exciting the sample with blue light (450-490 nm excitation band).
+Green channel emission dominantly shows the cell walls of wild-type roots which corresponds structurally to the signal observed for transgenic roots labeled at the plasma membrane (Cam53BD-GFP), shown in Fig. \ref{fig:tagged}a.
+The signal observed in wild type root cell walls is likely due to lignin, which is a structural component of plant cell walls \cite{escamez_fluorescence_2021, donaldson_autofluorescence_2020}.
 Autofluorescence in a red emission channel shows a concentration of more point-like emitters in the center of the root.
-Fig. \ref{fig:auto}b reveals internal point-like structures with shorter lifetimes that are particularly sensitive to the incident light intensity and fast to photobleach.
+Fig. \ref{fig:auto}b reveals internal point-like punctate structures with shorter lifetimes that are particularly sensitive to the incident light intensity and fast to photobleach.